rachelehlers11/rachelehlers11.github.io/content/pages/about.md

 <span style="display:block;text-align:center">![Alt Text]({filename}/images/aboutphoto.jpg)</span>

 Hi, my name is Rachel Ehlers.
-I'm a mathematician from Montana.
+I'm a data scientist living in Portland and working at [Swift](http://www.swift.co/), a creative agency.
 I started this blog to share data science projects and anything else I feel like talking about.

-In May I graduated from the University of Montana, earning my:
+I graduated from the University of Montana in 2017, earning my B.A. in mathematics with an option in statistics, an economics minor, and a certificate in big data analytics.

-- B.A. in Mathematics (Statistics Option)
-- Economics minor
-- Big Data Analytics Certificate

 My other interests include music, art, and film.
-In my spare time I like to play the piano, spend time at Flathead Lake, and hike with my dog, Dali.
+In my spare time I like to play the piano and run with my dog, Dali.

-For business: <rachel.ehlers119@gmail.com>

-For anything else worth talking about: <rachtheanalyst@gmail.com>

 GitHub: <https://github.com/rachelehlers11>
 Twitter: <https://twitter.com/rachehlers>